Learning

 Understanding LLND Requirements as Part of New ASQA Standards in 2025

-With the updated ASQA standards rolling out in 2025, RTOs across Australia, including those delivering short courses, must review how they handle Language, Literacy, Numeracy, and Digital (LLND) assessments.
-The message is clear: LLND must be assessed prior to enrolment, not after training has commenced.
+With the updated ASQA standards that took effect on July 1st, 2025, RTOs across Australia, including those delivering short courses, need to review how they handle Language, Literacy, Numeracy, and Digital (LLND) assessments.
+Under the new requirements, LLND must be assessed prior to enrolment, not after training has commenced.

-This isn’t limited to longer qualifications - even short course providers must conduct an LLND assessment prior to enrolling a student.
-Whether you’re delivering first aid, white card, or RSA training, the same compliance obligations apply.
+This applies to all course providers, including those delivering short courses.
+Whether you're offering first aid, white card, or RSA training, the same compliance requirements apply.

-Gone are the days of relying on enrolment forms, in-class evaluations, or assumptions based on conversation.
-A structured, documented LLND process is now a baseline requirement.
+RTOs can no longer rely on enrolment forms, in-class evaluations, or assumptions based on conversation.
+A structured, documented LLND process is now required.

 How Are RTOs Handling LLN Assessments Right Now?

-We ran a poll to get a snapshot of how providers are currently managing LLN assessments:
+We recently ran a poll to get a snapshot of how providers are currently managing LLN assessments:

 • 64% use a digital LLN tool during pre-enrolment